MileHacker Logo

 Anderson Valley Wine Region

-Located inland from the Mendocino Coast, approximately 45-60 minutes drive east from Mendocino or Fort Bragg via scenic Highway 128.
+Found in the interior from the Mendocino Coast, close TO 45-60 minutes go east from Mendocino or Fort Bragg via scenic Highway 128.
 This region is known for its cool-climate wines, especially acclaimed Pinot Noir and sparkling wines.
-It is a picturesque valley dotted with numerous small, family-owned wineries that offer a more intimate tasting experience than larger wine regions.
+It is a picturesque valley dotted with numerous small, family-owned wineries that provide a more intimate tasting experience than larger wine-producing areas.

 A rental car works for this day trip.
 Highway 128 is a beautiful, winding road through forests and vineyards.
-Independent travel gives maximum flexibility, choose wineries that interest you and spend time as desired.
-Organized tours from larger cities are limited, but private drivers in the area customize wine tours.
+Independent travel gives maximum flexibility, choose wineries that interest you in addition to spend time as desired.
+Organized tours from bigger cities are limited, but private drivers in the area customize wine tours.

 Trip Details